exasol/sqlalchemy-exasol/README.rst

     # ATTENTION:
     # In terms of security it is NEVER a good idea to turn of certificate validation!!
-    # In rare cases it may be handy for non security related reasons.
+    # In rare cases it may be handy for non-security related reasons.
     # That said, if you are not a 100% sure about your scenario, stick with the
     # secure defaults.
     # In most cases, having a valid certificate and/or configuring the truststore(s)